 There are a few picnic tables outside the entrance to Jacob’s Well, but we had a little more to see before we headed back to our urban abode, so we opened the sunroof, cranked the air up and made our way to the Willow City Loop.

 This private road is lauded in article after article as being one of Texas’ most scenic drives.
 Again, after living in Austin over four years … yep, that’s right.
 It was high time we see it for our scenery-lovin’ selves.

-And of course, what’s a hill country excursion during the dog days of summer without a stop for peach ice cream at Gold’s Orchards?
+And of course, what’s a Texas Hill Country excursion during the dog days of summer without a stop for peach ice cream at Gold’s Orchards?

-After four years of living here in Austin, I just can’t even imagine.
+After four years of living in Austin, I just can’t even imagine.

 Encouraging everyday intentional adventure to all of Texas’ most Instagrammable spots,

 Hi, there!
 My name is Brenda McDearmon.
 I created this blog for the sole purpose of encouraging a life filled with everyday intentional adventure, whether that's trying a new restaurant, enjoying a Texas day trip, or being adventurously inspired in a spiritual way.
 Thanks so much for stopping by!
 Be sure and sign up to receive my weekly newsletter.
 It's one of my favorite ways to connect with my readers!

 Great Places to Snap Some Fall Scenery Around Austin - Texas Over FiftyMarch 28, 2019 at 9:27 am

 […] any more fantastic food, amazing entertainers (George Strait!), captivating culture nor satisfying scenery.
 Speaking of scenery, here’s just a smidgen of exceptional places to snap yourself some fall […]

 #3 - A Big Reveal Times Two (Top 10 Experiences of 2018) - Texas Over FiftyJanuary 2, 2019 at 3:24 am